 • Completion of the e-portfolio

-• Proof of attendance at the Law & Ethics day and First Aid Training all delivered by NICPLD (an attendance record will be provided by NICPLD, you must ensure that your attendance is recorded)
+• Proof of attendance at the Supporting Professional Practice, Law & Ethics and First Aid Training days all delivered by NICPLD (an attendance record will be provided by NICPLD, you must ensure that your attendance is recorded)

-• Proof of passing the assignments associated with the compulsory self-study courses specified in Section 2.5 by the deadline date
+• Proof of passing the assignments associated with the compulsory self-study courses specified in Section 2.3 of the training manual by the deadline date

 • Additional forms that may be required by Council.
 If required, these forms will be posted to you before registration.